suggestionsbot/suggestions-docs/docs/guide/README.md

 Once the bot is in your server, there are a few housekeeping things you need to do \(you must have the`MANAGE_GUILD`permission to complete these steps\).

-Also by default, the prefix is`,`and the bot searches for`#suggestions`as the default user suggestions channel and`#suggestions-logs`as the default logs channel if a custom ones aren't set.
+Also by default, the prefix is`,`and the bot searches for`#suggestions`as the default user suggestions channel and`#suggestions-logs`as the default logs channel if a custom ones aren't set and.
 The bot mention \(`@Suggestions#2602`\) can be used as a prefix for commands as well if you ever incorrectly set the prefix or forgot the prefix in general.

 1. Create and set a user suggestions channel doing`setchannel <channel>`\(you can tag the channel\)
    1. Add the bot to that channel and exclusively give it the`SEND MESSAGES`and`ADD REACTIONS`permissions \(add anymore depending on what permissions you gave the bot globally\).